LucidSigma/stardust/README.md

 * Timer and timesteps.
 * Tilemaps.
 * Scene queue.
-* Converting JSON to and from MessagePack (for binary storage).
 * Audio recording.
 * Querying system information.
 * Animation (sprites and basic tweens).